 Eliminates the earned income disallowance.
 Makes use of actual past income to determine annual income for participant families.
 Uses all income sources as currently defined by HUD to determine a household’s assistance, with the following exceptions:

 The value of any asset or the value of any income derived from that asset is not used in the rent calculation, except when the asset makes regular payments (quarterly or more often) to the resident or participant.
 However, the value of assets or the value of any income derived from assets is used to determine initial eligibility.
-Home Forward allows households to self-certify assets with a net value of $5,000 or less.

 All earned income of full-time students age 18 and over is excluded from the rent calculation, unless they are the head, co-head or spouse of the household.